How to stay ahead of payment fraudsters

 Identity theft

 Fraudsters can use identity theft to commit another crime or as an end goal in itself.
-Credit card information gets stolen in 41% of identity fraud cases.
+In 2023, around 19,788 people were affected in United States by identity theft through fraudulent methods.
 For example, a criminal might steal credit card information to purchase more goods online or open fake accounts.
 Fraudsters will also impersonate real customers to create fake accounts and trigger fraudulent transactions.

 Clean fraud